Black Folks Soul Food Hoppin John Recipe

 Should you use canned, fresh, or dried peas?

 You can use any of the above!
-But remember that this Instant Pot recipe calls for pressure cooking uncooked, dry black-eyed peas.
+But remember that this Southern cooking Instant Pot recipe calls for pressure cooking uncooked, dry black-eyed peas.
 Canned and frozen peas are already pre-cooked and will only need reheating.

 Can you use leftover collards?